-Protecting capital comes first and that isn’t overlooked.
-A stop loss is placed below the third low while a take profit is determined by the distance between the head and troughs.
+Protecting capital comes first, and that isn’t overlooked.
+A stop loss is placed below the third low while the distance between the head and troughs determines a take profit.

 The inverse head and shoulders is indeed a bullish reversal pattern.
-It forms at the end of bearish trends and after the pattern has fully formed, a bullish trend starts.
+It forms at the end of bearish trends, and a bullish trend starts after the pattern has fully formed.

 Notwithstanding, confirmation is required before this pattern is traded.
 A clear break of the neckline should take place first.

 The inverse head and shoulders indicate the end of an uptrend and ignite a new uptrend.
 Traders will look to set buy orders after the neckline has been broken.